Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Applications

 \subsection{Rigid Body and Heavy Top}

-In this subsection, we regard the rigid body and heavy top as well as them with internal rotors (or external force torques) as the regular point reducible RCH systems on the rotation group $\textmd{SO}(3)$ and on the Euclidean group $\textmd{SE}(3)$, respectively, and give their $R_P$-reduced RCH systems and discuss their RCH-equivalence.
+In this subsection, by using the above method, we describe uniformly the rigid body and heavy top as well as them with internal rotors (or external force torques) as the regular point reducible RCH systems on the rotation group $\textmd{SO}(3)$ and on the Euclidean group $\textmd{SE}(3)$, as well as on their generalizations, respectively, and give their $R_P$-reduced RCH systems and discuss their RCH-equivalence.
 Note that our description of the motion and the equations of rigid body and heavy top follows some of the notations and conventions in Marsden and Ratiu \cite{mara99}, Marsden \cite{ma92}.\\

 {\bf (1).
-Rigid Body with External Force Torque.}
+Rigid Body with External Force Torque.}\\

 In the following we take Lie group $G= \textmd{SO}(3), $ and state the rigid body with external force torque to be a regular point reducible RCH system.
-It is well known that, usually, the configuration space for a $3$-dimensional rigid body moving freely in space is $\textmd{SE}(3)$, the six dimension group of Euclidean (rigid) transformations of three dimentional space $\mathbb{R}^3$, that is, all possible rotations and translations.
-If translation are ignored and only rotations are considered, then the configuration space $Q$ is $\textmd{SO}(3)$, consists of all orthogonal linear transformations of Euclidean three space to itself, which have determinant one.
-Its Lie algebra, denoted $\mathfrak{so}(3)$, consists of all $3\times 3$ skew matrices.
-By using the isomorphism $\hat{}:\mathbb{R}^3\to \mathfrak{so}(3)$ defined by
+It is well known that, usually, the configuration space for a $3$-dimensional rigid body moving freely in space is $\textmd{SE}(3)$, the six dimensional group of Euclidean (rigid) transformations of three-dimensional space $\mathbb{R}^3$, that is, all possible rotations and translations.
+If translations are ignored and only rotations are considered, then the configuration space $Q$ is $\textmd{SO}(3)$, consists of all orthogonal linear transformations of Euclidean three space to itself, which have determinant one.
+Its Lie algebra, denoted $\mathfrak{so}(3)$, consists of all $3\times 3$ skew matrices, and we can identify the Lie algebra $(\mathfrak{so}(3), [,])$ with $(\mathbb{R}^3, \times )$.
+Denote $\mathfrak{so}^\ast(3)$ the dual of the Lie algebra $\mathfrak{so}(3)$, and we also identity $\mathfrak{so}^\ast(3)$ with $\mathbb{R}^3$ by pairing the Euclidean inner product.
+Since the functional derivative of a function defined on $\mathbb{R}^3$ is equal to the usual gradient of the function, from (\ref{6.1}) we know that the Lie-Poisson bracket on $\mathfrak{so}^\ast(3)$ take the form